 The Japanese Alps

-Probably the second-most popular destination in Japan in winter is the Japanese Alps, which are famous for many of the same reasons Tohoku and Hokkaido are.
+Probably the second-most popular destination in Japan in the winter is the Japanese Alps, which are famous for many of the same reasons Tohoku and Hokkaido are.
 Here again, skiers aren’t the only ones who can have a good time, even if Nagano prefecture is home to many of Japan’s best ski resorts.
 I personally love to base myself in the castle city of Matsumoto and take day trips from there, whether to scenic Kamikochi valley, charming towns like Shirakawa-go and Takayama or the historical Nakasendo trading route.

 Shikoku and Kyushu

 If traditional hallmarks of the Japan winter season—snow, frigid weather and the opportunity to ski—are your top priorities, the warmer islands of Shikoku and Kyushu probably aren’t for you.
 On the other hand, if you want to explore underrated Japanese cities like Kochi and Nagasaki, discover lesser-known treasures like Ritsurin garden and Kotohira-gu temple and see otherworldly nature like the Iya Valley and Naruto Whirlpools with almost no one else around, these islands are an ideal choice.
+Note that if you visit Japan in December, neither of these islands may be very cold yet.

 Perhaps the strangest destination option for Japan winter travel is sub-tropical Okinawa, but not for the reasons you’re thinking.
 To be sure, while seeing Okinawa’s unique species of cherry blossoms is a pretty singular experience, you shouldn’t be expecting beach time on Tokashiki Island or at Kabira Bay on Ishigaki.
 In fact, when I went to Okinawa in winter, it was downright cold, not to mention cloudy and rainy almost the entire time.
 Certainly, it’s an interesting choice, is not a completely enjoyable one!